-You have plantar fasciitis and you've heard that insoles can help heal it.
-You buy a pair of soft, pillowy insoles but find the pain only gets worse.
-So, can insoles really help heal plantar fasciitis?
+You have plantar fasciitis and you've heard that orthotics for plantar fasciitis can help heal it.
+So you head to the drugstore and buy a pair of soft, pillowy insoles but find the pain only gets worse.
+What gives?
+Can foot insoles for plantar fasciitis really help heal the problem?

 Plantar fasciitis (fashy-EYE-tis) is an inflammation of this band of connective tissue.
 When the band is overstretched, tears occur on the surface of the fibrous tissue.
 Inflammation and pain follow.
 Pain usually occurs where the plantar fascia attaches at the center/bottom of your heel bone.